julioarruda/test-workspace/my-vscode-extension/README.md

 - Feature 1: Describe the first feature of your extension.
 - Feature 2: Describe the second feature of your extension.
 - Feature 3: Describe the third feature of your extension.
+- **New!
+Chatbot Feature**: Interact with a chatbot that answers programming questions using Azure OpenAI GPT-4-32k, and maintains a history of your queries.

 ## Usage